 One good deed can create a domino effect and improve the day of dozens of people!
 Seems like research supports the Golden Rule: Do unto others as you would have them do unto you.
 The kinder you act toward others, the better you will feel.

 When you exercise your spontaneous right brain you invite insight and discover wisdom.
 This opening of the creative center of the brain produces phenomenal breakthrough in performance, energy, spirit, bonding, teamwork and out-of-the-box thinking.

-Brushing Kindness offers on-site creative workshops to organizations on Kindness through a painting project called Changing Work Through Art & Kindness - people paint the Buddha.
+Brushing Kindness offers an on-site creative workshop to organizations on Kindness through a painting project called Changing Work Through Art & Kindness - people paint the Buddha.

 Learn more about Tracy’s Brushing Kindness Workshops here.